githubharald/SimpleHTR/ISSUE_TEMPLATE.md

 * Operating system

 2. Issue
-* Which result/error did you get?
+* Which result / error did you get?
 * If you think the result is wrong - what result did you expect instead?
 * How to reproduce the issue?
 * Provide all necessary data